aws-samples/monitor-backups-to-amazon-s3-using-amazon-cloudwatch/README.md

 The Serverless Application Model Command Line Interface (SAM CLI) is an extension of the AWS CLI that adds functionality for building and testing Lambda applications.
 It uses Docker to run your functions in an Amazon Linux environment that matches Lambda.
 It can also emulate your application's build environment and API.

-To use the SAM CLI, you need the following tools.
+To use the SAM CLI, you need the following tools:

 * SAM CLI - [Install the SAM CLI](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-install.html)
 * [Python 3 installed](https://www.python.org/downloads/)

 This project contains source code and supporting files for a serverless application that you can deploy with the SAM CLI.
 It includes the following files and folders.

-- monitor - Code for the application's Lambda function.
+- monitor - this folder constain the pythonn code for the application's Lambda functions.
 - events - Invocation events that you can use to invoke the function.
 - tests - Unit tests for the application code.
 - template.yaml - A template that defines the application's AWS resources.

-The application uses several AWS resources, including an Amazon S3 bucket and AWS Lambda function.
+The application uses several AWS resources, including an Amazon S3 bucket, AWS Lambda functions and Amazon CloudWatch dashboards, metrics and alarms.
 These resources are defined in the `template.yaml` file in this project.
 You can update the template to add AWS resources through the same deployment process that updates your application code.

 If you prefer to use an integrated development environment (IDE) to build and test your application, you can use the AWS Toolkit.
 The AWS Toolkit is an open source plug-in for popular IDEs that uses the SAM CLI to build and deploy serverless applications on AWS.
 The AWS Toolkit also adds a simplified step-through debugging experience for Lambda function code.
 See the following links to get started.